uk-third-sector-database/uk-third-sector-database.github.io/_pages/meet-the-team.md

 **Fiona Couper Kenney**
 -----------
-Fiona Couper Kenney has a background in maths and probablistic modelling, with current research interests in equity in education.
-She is currently [pursuing a PhD](https://www.ed.ac.uk/profile/fiona-couper-kenney-student) in Education at the University of Edinburgh.
+Fiona Couper Kenney has a background in maths and probablistic modelling, with research interests in equity in education.

 ## Project Administration